 The Jenkins admin console

 Jenkins security is turned on by default ever since the 2.0 release, so unauthenticated access is not initially allowed.
 Because of the security requirement, what you need to do to access the tool is create an administrative user.
-Simply create a user named DevOps with the password installjenkins.
+Simply invent a user named DevOps with the password installjenkins.
 For the full name, enter DevOps Engineer.

-When you've finished the user registration form, click on the option to Save and Finish, and in the following window, click the button that says, "Start using Jenkins!"
+When you've finished the user registration form, click on the option to Save and Finish.
+In the next window, hit the Start using Jenkins button.

 At this point, the admin console will appear.
 It's worthwhile to poke around in the tool and look at the various screens and wizards available, including the ability to see a build history, create a new Jenkins job, manage properties of the tool and create views.
 It's a good investment of your time to navigate around and see how the tool is laid out.

 Now that the tool is up and running, you can run your first build job and experiment with Jenkins on your local machine.
 Follow the links in the Next Steps below to continue this Jenkins tutorial for beginners.